-DRAM 290 Writing the Half-Hour Comedy for Television (3)
+DRAM 290 Special Studies: Writing the Half-Hour Comedy for Television (3)

 MAYMESTER.
 The course is designed to provide students with the essential building blocks of successful television writing and train them to act as colleagues in a simulation of a professional Writer’s Room.
-Our ultimate goal is to create and produce an original TV scene acted by students from DRAM 245 – Acting for the Camera and directed by students taking DRAM 300 – Directing.
+Our ultimate goal is to create and produce an original TV scene acted by students from DRAM 245 – Acting for the Camera, and directed by students taking DRAM 300 -Directing, also Maymester classes.

 DRAM 300 Directing (3)

 MAYMESTER.
-An introductory course in the principles of directing: analysis for concept, organization of production, and methodology of staging.
-The student will gain a detailed understanding of basic tools needed for storytelling, how to communicate ideas to actors, as well as way of bringing a strong point of view and thematic vision to the forefront of their work.
-In addition, students will incorporate framing devices and camera techniques in order to collaborate with DRAM 245 – Acting for the Camera and DRAM 290 – Writing the Half-Hour Comedy for Television.
+No prerequisite required.
+This course is designed to give the director a detailed understanding of basic tools needed for storytelling, how to communicate ideas to actors, as well as way of bringing a strong point of view and thematic vision to the forefront of their work.
+In addition, students will incorporate framing devices and camera techniques in order to collaborate with DRAM 245 – Acting for the Camera, and DRAM 290 – Special Studies: Writing the Half-Hour Comedy for Television, also Maymester classes.

 Richard Luby Violin Symposium—First Session

 This course offers intensive instruction, performance opportunities, and exchange of interpretation ideas ranging across five centuries of violin repertoire.
-Artist-Faculty include Antti Tikkannen and Minna Pensola (Meta4Quartet, Sibelius Academy), Nicholas DiEugenio (UNC-CH), Aaron Berofsky (University of Michigan), and Fabian Lopez (UNC-G).
-Course dates are May 18-24, with arrival on May 17 and departure on May 25.
+Artist-Faculty include Antti Tikkannen and Minna Pensola (Meta4Quartet, Sibelius Academy), Nicholas DiEugenio (UNC-CH), Aaron Berofsky (University of Michigan), Fabian Lopez (UNC-G), Shannon Thomas (Florida State) and Kevin Lawrence (UNCSA).
+Course dates are May 9-15, with arrival on May 8 and departure on May 16.
 Program fee.
 Contact Assistant Professor Dr. Nicholas DiEugenio at firstname.lastname@example.org.

 Carolina Hip-Hop Institute—Second Session